Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 It's a great use of it.

-She was 18 when she became queen,
+She was 18 when she became queen.

-not an hour alone until she was 18.
+Not an hour alone until she was 18.

-She had hold it in that hold.
+She had holding it in that whole time.

 Just really let her rip.